Strawberry-Dog-Farm/website/_pages/vegetables-2025.md

 permalink: /vegetables-2025/
 layout: single
 ---
 We're excited to now offer local pickup or delivery for our produce!
 Delivery is free for orders over $50 within 5 miles of Somerville, MA.
 Pickup is available near Winter Hill in Somerville or in Beverly, MA.
-There is an optional delivery fee for orders under $50 that can be added on to any order.
+There is an optional delivery fee for orders under $50 that can be added onto any order.

-If you're prefer ordering over email, please send your order to [laura@strawberrydogfarm.com](mailto:laura@strawberrydogfarm.com).
+If you'd prefer ordering over email, please send your order to [laura@strawberrydogfarm.com](mailto:laura@strawberrydogfarm.com).

 <div id="images">